 Salty Sweet Goodness!

 Through play, we can model and show examples of desirable character traits.
 Find more ideas for teaching character traits inside the curriculum.
-Each month, Mother Goose Time focuses on a new character trait using games and stories.
+Each month, Experience Curriculum focuses on a new character trait using games and stories.

-To take it even further, explore the Experience God Preschool Program and have an designated integrity-focussed activity each day to integrate into your circle time.
+To take it even further, explore the Experience God Preschool Program and have an designated integrity-focused activity each day to integrate into your circle time.

 What is Inspired Learning?
 Inspired Learning is the blog written by the Experience Early Learning Co. – publishers of the Experience Curriculum (previously Mother Goose Time) – to support all early childhood educators.
 In addition to preschool curriculum, the Experience Early Learning Co. publishes * children’s books * preschool music & dance and * authentic assessment tools.
 These materials have been serving child care directors, family childcare providers, preschool teachers, homeschoolers and parents of young children since 1984.
 All materials are crafted to inspire both the educators and the children to experience learning through creative expression, play and open-ended discovery.
 Experience Curriculum supports a child’s social-emotional, physical and cognitive development.